Khwaja Sabir: Death and legacy

 In the 13th regnal year of Shah Jahan's reign (1641), Khan Dauran was recalled from the Deccan due to political reasons.
-He then accompanied the emperor to Kashmir whence he returned to Lahore.
+He then accompanied the emperor to Kashmir whence he returned to capital of Lahore, from which he prepared to march to the Deccan, pitching his tents outside the city.
 When Khan Dauran was halted within two miles of the town in the night, he was stabbed in the belly by one of his personal attendants, a Kashmiri youth of the Brahmin caste, whom he had taken from Kashmir and converted to Islam.
 He was seriously wounded and had no hope of recovering.
 Hence he divided his property among his sons and he bequeathed the rest to the emperor.
 Shah Jahan ordered for his remains to be buried in the family vault at Gwalior, and gave his sons more than Khan Dauran had willed.

 By the time of his death in 1645, he had been promoted to the highest imperial rank ever held by a non-royal person- 7,000 soldiers.
 He was of a suspicious disposition and used to treat people with great severity.
 He was unpopular to such an extent that when news of his death reached Burhanpur, the residents rejoiced greatly, whole shops of sweetmeats being distributed.